ibisba/knowledgebook/content/project_management/project_registration/_index.en.md

 ### Project Registration

+Step1:
-Step1: Go to https://hub.ibisba.eu and click on the Log in to your account
+Go to https://hub.ibisba.eu and click "Log in" to sign into your account

 ![](Picture1.png)

+Step2:
-Step2: After logging in click on the Create tab and from the pull down menu select “Project” and a New Project page will open
+After logging in click on the "Create" tab and from the pull down menu select “Project” and a New Project page will open

 ![](Picture2.png)

 Step3:
   1.On the New Project page fill in the Title and any other information that is available to you